 - The amount of exercise you get depends on your diet.
 The goal is to eat between 1,000 to 1,200 calories per day.
 This amount should not negatively affect your exercise habits.

-Types of Exercise With Gastric Sleeve
+Types of Exercise for Sleeve Patients

 - Low, moderate intensity cardiovascular - walking, elliptical, stationary bike